solbero/guide-kodi-lutris/GUIDE.md

 You should now see a very minimal Xubuntu desktop.
 The small Xubuntu icon in the upper left-hand corner is the application menu.
 Click on it, find Lutris and open the program.

 I would strongly suggest that you create an account on lutris.net before you add any games to Lutris.

 > Like Steam or Desura, Lutris has two parts: a website and a client application, which communicate.
 On the website, you can browse the supported games, add them to your personal library and start their installation by clicking on the Install link for the version of the game you possess (if someone bothered to make an installer for it).
 Granted that you have installed the client software, it will open the game installation window, leading you through the steps to finalize the game’s setup.
 Once it’s done, you will be able to launch the game directly or close the installation window and the game will be present in your local library the next time you start Lutris.

 To create an account click on “Lutris” → “Register account” in Lutris.
-The page [lutris.net/user/register/](https://lutris.net/user/register/) should upen up in the web browser you installed earlier.
+The page [lutris.net/user/register/](https://lutris.net/user/register/) should open up in the web browser you installed earlier.
 After you have created a Lutris account, you can link your Steam account to it if you like.

 > To import your Steam library, go to your Lutris profile and click the “Sign in through Steam” button.
 You will then be redirected to Steam and will be asked to login.
 This steps associates your Steam account with your Lutris account.
 This procedure does not grant Lutris any rights on your Steam account, the only info we get from this is your Steam account identifier.
 Your Steam account has to be public in order for the library sync to work, if you like it private, you can make it public before the import and switch it back when completed.